Honey Lemon Apple Pie

 This Honey Lemon Apple Pie is probably my absolute new favorite pie recipe, it is that good!
 I use a mix of honey, apple, and lemon in the filling and this baby is brushed with honey (instead of eggs) making it a naturally eggless pie recipe with perfectly golden brown crust!

-If you love apple pies, be sure to check out my other favorite apple pies like my Orange Blossom Honey Apple Pie, Vanilla Bean Apple Pie, or my Caramel Apple Pie.
+If you love apple pies, be sure to check out my other favorite apple pies like Orange Blossom Honey Apple Pie, Vanilla Bean Apple Pie, Lattice Spiced Apple Pie, or Caramel Apple Pie.

 Why You'll Love This Recipe

-Eggless Pie: Making eggless pie is very easy, but it also yields in a more golden brown crust!
-I brush the crust of this Honey Lemon Apple Pie with my favorite eggless pie wash, which is just honey and water.
-I use equal parts honey and water and you just melt them together for a few seconds in the microwave and brush it on like egg wash.
+• Eggless Pie: Making eggless pie is very easy, but it also yields in a more golden brown crust!
+I brush the crust of this Honey Lemon Apple Pie with my favorite eggless pie wash, which is just equal parts honey and water.
 The result is a beautiful golden brown, slightly sweet, eggless pie!

-Elevated Classic: This is just like a traditional apple pie recipe, but I add in lemon juice, honey, and lemon zest.
+• Elevated Classic: This is just like a traditional apple pie recipe, but I add in lemon juice, honey, and lemon zest.
 I also cook the filling to reduce the lemon juice, because you don't want liquid in a fruit pie, but you do want the flavor of the lemon.
-So, this Honey Lemon Apple Pie tastes like a classic apple pie, but just better!
+So, this Honey Lemon Apple Pie tastes like a elevated apple pie.

-Lattice Top: This Honey Lemon Pie has a lattice top, which makes it look extra beautiful.
+• Lattice Top: This Honey Lemon Pie has a lattice top, which makes it look extra beautiful.
 You can see the apple filling showing through, which is something I love!
-If you are new to organic pie baking be sure to check out some of my tutorials like All Butter Pie Crust and How to Lattice a Pie Crust for step by step instructions and tips for pie baking.
+If you are new to organic pie baking be sure to check out How to Lattice a Pie Crust for step by step instructions and tips for making a lattice pie.

 Ingredients